mckennapsean/dissertation/content/07-reflect.md

 ![
+  Participant preferences across conditions.
-  Participant preferences were recorded across all of the pairs of conditions ($N = 240$).
+  We recorded readers' preferences between their two selected conditions ($N = 240$).
 There were 20 participants per pair, and balanced based on which condition was first or second.
 On the left, preference totals across all conditions emphasize that participants largely preferred conditions with visualizations and animation (stepper, scroller), otherwise they had no